Alaskan Klee Kai

 Disqualifications: Overshot or undershot bite, wry mouth.

 Nose is black for dogs whose coat colors are shades of black or gray; and the nose is liver-colored for dogs whose coat colors are shades of red.
 A pink streaked snow nose is acceptable.

 In profile, the nose is on the same line as the top of the muzzle and extends just slightly beyond the lower jaw.

 The eyes are of medium size and may be any color or combination of colors.
 Almond-shaped eyes are the most desirable, followed in order of preference by oval and round.
 The eyes are set obliquely.
-Eye rims are black except that liver eye rims are acceptable in dogs whose coat colors are shades of red with white.
+Eye rims are black for dogs whose coat colors are shades of black or gray; and the eye rims are liver-colored in dogs whose coat colors are shades of red.

 Faults: Eyes set too wide or too close together.

 The ears are prick, strongly erect and pointed upward, well-furred, triangular in shape, and slightly large in proportion to the size of the head.
 The leather is thick from base to tip.
 The ears are set so that the inner edge of each ear is above the inner half of the eye below it.
 Ear tips are slightly rounded.
 The ears are extremely mobile and react sensitively to sounds.

 The neck is medium in length, arched, and carried proudly erect when the dog is standing.
 When moving at a trot, the neck is extended so that the head is carried slightly forward.

 Faults: Neck too short and thick; neck too long.